 Real talk, so what was the proof of concept and what did we build?
 We built a keychain, a centralized place where people can manage their Unlock KEYS (Nonfungible Tokens ): review, request refunds, etc.

 All in all, we love what the Graph Protocol team is working on.
-We look forward to contributing the the project and leveraging it more in the future.
+We look forward to contributing to the project and leveraging it more in the future.

 What other use cases do you imagine, what would you build?